💡 Please Note

 As we grow older, our cells produce less glutathione, which means that the antioxidant mechanism is lagging.
 Oxidative stress is a major factor that leads to cell aging.
 One way to slow this process down is to have an adequate level of glutathione.

-Studies have shown that the supplementations of glutathione have positive effects like reducing wrinkles, improving skin elasticity, and regulating melanogenesis.
+A 2017 study demonstrated that the supplementation of glutathione can have positive effects like reducing wrinkles, improving skin elasticity, and regulating melanogenesis.

 Intense muscle activity leads to an increase in oxidative molecules, such as reactive oxygen and nitrogen species.
 As a response, muscles use glutathione to counteract the harmful oxidative effects.